Fresh Meat!

 Finding a group

 The best advice I can give is get talking to someone, ask if there is someone in the group local to where you live and if they could meet up and talk about re-enacting.
-I have invited dozens of people to come to mine, see my mountains of kit and have a chat over a cuppa and a game of pool whilst talking over what this crazy hobby entails.
+I have invited dozens of people to come to my home, see my mountains of kit and have a chat over a cuppa and a game of pool whilst talking over what this crazy hobby entails.

 Kit....